How to Create Releases for Your Application

 If you are using a different image option, skip this step and proceed to the next step.

 Import your application files to Replicated using one of the following types:

-To import using the Replicated vendor portal, see Create a Release.
-To import using the replicated CLI, see Managing Releases with the CLI.
+To import using the Replicated vendor portal, see Managing Releases with the Vendor Portal.

 Skip connecting to a private registry and skip creating a Configuration screen in the admin console.